Nyhedsbrev Hvide Sande Havn juni 2025

 Sumajabugten

-Sumajabugten in Mamrelund is most known as a mooring place for houseboats.
+Sumajabugten in Mamrelund is best known as a place for houseboats.
 The bay is located to the east in Mamrelund, where there is a view over Ringkøbing Fjord, but why is it actually called Sumajabugten?

-From 1980 to 2000, fishing in Hvide Sande – just like in the rest of Denmark – underwent a significant change.
-The introduction of the EU's quota system and national regulations made it clear that the fleet was too large in relation to the available quotas.
-Decommissioning schemes thus became a central tool: many cutters had to be retired, often with heavy consequences for the families that had relied on fishing as their means of existence.
-The quays, which had previously been filled with vessels, gradually became dominated by fewer, but larger vessels.
+Between 1980 and 2000, fishing in Hvide Sande – just like in the rest of Denmark – underwent a significant change.
+The introduction of the EU’s quota system and national regulations made it clear that the fleet was too large relative to the available quotas.
+Decommissioning schemes thus became a central tool: many trawlers had to go out of business, often with heavy consequences for the families who had relied on fishing as their livelihood.
+The quays, which were previously filled with vessels, gradually became dominated by fewer but larger vessels.

-In Hvide Sande, ship decommissioning also took place.
-In the eastern part of Mamrelund, a specially designated area was set up for a company specializing in shipbreaking.
+In Hvide Sande, the decommissioning of ships also took place.
+In the eastern part of Mamrelund, a special area was established for a business specializing in ship decommissioning.
 In the 1990s, several vessels were decommissioned here, including both fishing vessels and other types of ships.

 The last vessel to be decommissioned was “SUMAJA” from Nexø, but unfortunately, the company went bankrupt, and the decommissioning was not completed.